calonsogarcia/puppyfy/README.md

 - GET /adopt/give-in-adoption
    - renders adopt/give-form.hbs

-- POST/adopt/give-in-adoption
+- POST /adopt/give-in-adoption
-   - (if user is not logged in)redirects to adopt/puppy-care/give-in-adoption
+   - (if user is not logged in) redirects to adopt/puppy-care/give-in-adoption
-   - (if user is logged-in)
-   - redirects to /adopt/:puppyId/give-in-adoption/print
+   - (if user is logged-in) redirects to /adopt/:puppyId/give-in-adoption/print

 - GET /adopt/:puppyId/give-in-adoption/print
    - renders adopt/give-print.hbs